-CAMBA is responsible for the development and management of a regional mountain bike trail system of over 300 miles.
-The CAMBA trails lie in and around the beautiful Chequamegon-Nicolet National Forest as well as in the Bayfield and northern Sawyer County Forests – nearly a million acres in which to ride your fat tire bike.
+CAMBA is responsible for the development and management of a regional mountain bike trail system of over 100 miles, and over 200 miles of gravel routes.
+The CAMBA trails lie in and around the beautiful Chequamegon-Nicolet National Forest as well as in the Bayfield and northern Sawyer County Forests – nearly a million acres in which to ride your mountain bike or your gravel bike.
 Trails are based in the towns of Bayfield, Cable, Delta, Drummond, Hayward, Namakagon and Seeley.

-Area cyclists have created the CAMBA trail system to make this vast, unique area available to everyone.
+Area cyclists have created the CAMBA trail system and CAMBA gravel mapped routes to make this vast, unique area available to everyone.
 We hope you enjoy the riding and join with us in preserving this resource.
 CAMBA encourages you to ride safely, wear a helmet and respect the environment.

-The Chequamegon Area Mountain Bike Association invites you to try our trails – you won’t be disappointed.
+The Chequamegon Area Mountain Bike Association invites you to try our trails, and to become a member – you won’t be disappointed.